decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 This operation describes how to encode a signature to an octet string.

-*Note* this operation deliberately does not perform the relevant checks on the inputs `A` and `e` because its assumed these are done prior to its invocation, e.g as is the case with the `CoreSign` (#coresign) operation.
+*Note* this operation deliberately does not perform the relevant checks on the inputs `A` and `e` because its assumed these are done prior to its invocation, e.g., as is the case with the `CoreSign` (#coresign) operation.

 ```
 signature_octets = signature_to_octets(signature)